 - Runs tests.

 You can customize your build using build config files.
-For details, see the build_web_compilers README.
+For details, see the build_web_compilers package.

 To launch a development server, which serves your app and watches for source code changes, use the following command:

 webdev serve [--release] [ [<directory>[:<port>]] ... ]

 $ webdev serve # uses dartdevc

 The first dartdevc build is the slowest.
 After that, assets are cached on disk, and incremental builds are much faster.